istio/istio.io/_blog/2018/egress-https.md

 ### Malicious Microservices Threat
 Another issue is that the egress rules are currently **not a security feature**; they only **enable** traffic to external services.
 For HTTP-based protocols, the rules are based on domains.
 Istio does not check that the destination IP of the request matches the _Host_ header.
 This means that a malicious microservice inside a Service Mesh could trick Istio to allow traffic to a malicious IP.
 The attack is to set one of the domains allowed by some existing Egress Rule as the _Host_ header of the malicious request.

 Securing egress traffic is currently not supported in Istio and should be performed elsewhere, for example by a firewall or by an additional proxy outside Istio.
-Right now we in Istio are working to enable applying Mixer security policies on the egress traffic and to prevent the attack described above.
+Right now, we're working to enable the application of Mixer security policies on the egress traffic and to prevent the attack described above.

 ### No Tracing, Telemetry and No Mixer Checks
 Note that currently no tracing and telemetry information can be collected for the egress traffic.
 Mixer policies cannot be applied.
 We are working to fix this in the future Istio releases.